Domaine Luneau-Papin Loire Valley, France.

 Winemaker: Pierre and Monique Luneau-Papin

-Wine Making Overview: Hand harvest for all cuvees with spontaneous fermentation using only natural yeasts.
+Wine Making Overview: Hand harvest for all cuvees with spontaneous fermentation using only indigenous yeasts.
 Fermentation and maturation on fine lees in underground glass lined vats for most cuvees with no racking before bottling.
-Ageing on lees for 6 months for entry level cuvees up to more than 3 years for top cuvees.
+Ageing on lees for 16 months for entry level cuvees up to more than 3 years for top cuvees.

 Average Production: 15 000 dozen average/pa